kstenerud/compact-float/compact-float-specification.md

     Exponent: -4
     Effective value: 4.091

 Encoding 5 significant digits would require 4 bytes.
-However, since the last digit is 0, it can be removed from the encoding while still resulting in the same effective value:
+However, since the last digit is 0, it can be removed from the encoding while still resulting in the same effective value by adjusting the exponent:

     Significand: 4091
     Exponent: -3